The difference between approach, method, procedure, and technique

 For the difference between methodology and method see this post:

 Methodological organization of teaching practices

 Methodology informs teachers about different ways to organize teaching practices.
 Harmer (2001), for example, suggests that there are four levels of organization at the level of methodology, namely, approach, method, procedure, and techniques.
 The following description is inspired by this framework.
-Many elements of this framework are also discussed by Anthony (1963), on the one hand, and Richards and Rodgers (1986), on the other hand.
+Many elements of this framework are also discussed by Anthony (1963) and Richards and Rodgers (1986).

 Before, describing our framework of the organization of teaching practices, let’s first review briefly Anthony’s and Richards & Rodgers’ models.